 If you’re looking for cool things to do in Louisville, Waverly Hills Sanatorium will certainly interest you.
-It is a place where all ghost chasers would love to visit.
+It is a place that all ghost chasers would love to visit.
 It is a fascinating hospital building in Louisville that is filled with stories of horrible, pain-filled memories of deaths.
 This has caused many ghost hunters from around the world to visit, as it is considered the most haunted place on Earth.

 There was an astounding number of people dying from tuberculosis at Waverly Hills Sanatorium, so the hospital had to build a chute (called “death tunnel”), leading to a hill below the hospital.
-The dead people were secretly lowered into the tunnel, so that the living people would not know of the terrifying number of people dying.
+The dead people were secretly lowered into the tunnel so that the living people would not know of the terrifying number of people dying.

 Waverly Hills Sanatorium

 Address: 4400 Paralee Ln, Louisville, KY 40272, USA

 To experience the famous Bourbon country in Louisville, you must take the Urban Bourbon Trail on West Main Street.
 It serves a wide range of classic and modern Bourbon cocktails with live music and showcases the incredible talent of Louisville’s best bartenders and chefs.
 The stops are stocked with 50 to 150 types of Kentucky’s signature spirits.
 You will be able to polish your newly acquired taste of bourbon when you go on the Urban Bourbon Trail in Louisville, which is home to many distillers and also some of the best bourbon bars in the world.